The Ultimate Guide to Setting up Analytics for Ecommerce

 Customer retention and loyalty

-• Customer retention rate is the percentage of customers who remain loyal to your business over a specific period.
+• Customer is the percentage of customers who remain loyal to your business over a specific period.
 You can calculate your retention rate using the formula [(E – N)/S] * 100.
 E is the number of customers at the end of the period, N is the number of new customers you gained during that period, and S is the number of customers at the beginning of the period.

-• Customer churn rate gives you information about the customers you have lost (churned) during a specific period.
+• Customer gives you information about the customers you have lost (churned) during a specific period.
 To calculate it, you divide the number of customers lost by the total number of customers at the start of the period and multiply that by 100.

 • Returning customer rate refers to the number of customers who’ve made more than one purchase with you.
 It’s calculated by dividing the number of return customers by the total number of customers and multiplying that by 100.